Buster Merryfield: Career

 Before turning professional as an actor, Merryfield was a keen amateur actor and director.
 His productions of John Osborne's The Entertainer (1966), The World–My Canvas (1968) by Ruth Dixon and A View from the Bridge (1969) by Arthur Miller, for the now-defunct amateur theatre group the Characters, won Best Play at the Woking Drama Festival in 1966, 1968 and 1969 respectively.
 He also won the Best Actor trophy for his roles in The Entertainer and The World–My Canvas.

 Merryfield became a professional actor at the age of 57, after having worked for the Westminster Bank for nearly 40 years.
 He began work there on 11 July 1938 and passed his banking exams in 1939.
-During his time with the bank, he reached the position of senior area manager, but his banking career was interrupted by his war service.
+He reached the position of senior area manager, but his banking career was interrupted by his war service.
 He spent the war in the army, where his physique allowed him to become a PT and jungle-warfare instructor.
 Awarded an emergency commission in the Royal Artillery on 13 March 1942, Merryfield was promoted to the rank of second lieutenant.
-During the war, he discovered his love of acting when he served as an entertainment officer staging shows for the troops.
+He discovered his love of acting when he served as an entertainment officer staging shows for the troops.

-After the war, the now married Merryfield returned to the bank, where he was promoted until he because manager of the Shepperton sub-branch in April 1967; by the time of his early retirement from NatWest in July 1978, he was a bank manager at the Thames Ditton branch in Surrey.
+After the war, the now married Merryfield returned to the bank, where he was promoted until he became manager of the Shepperton sub-branch in April 1967; by the time of his early retirement from NatWest in July 1978, he was a bank manager at the Thames Ditton branch in Surrey.
 After retiring, Merryfield persuaded a repertory company to admit him.
 He performed at the Connaught Theatre in Worthing in Joseph and the Amazing Technicolour Dreamcoat and Equus.
 Merryfield appeared in some small television parts, including Hannah in 1980, as Professor Challis in The Citadel in 1983 and as a bishop in Strangers and Brothers in 1984.

 Merryfield joined Only Fools and Horses in January 1985 as the former seafaring Albert Gladstone Trotter, known as Uncle Albert, who was Grandad Trotter's long-lost younger brother and was known for his catchphrase of "During the war...".
 The character was added after Lennard Pearce, who played Grandad, died in December 1984.
 Nine months earlier in March 1984, Merryfield and Pearce had costarred in two episodes of Shroud for a Nightingale.
 Merryfield did much work for charities such as the Royal National Lifeboat Institution.
 He wrote his autobiography, During the War and Other Encounters, in 1996.

 In December 1997, Merryfield fell at the British Comedy Awards while walking to the stage to collect an award for David Jason for his part in Only Fools and Horses.
 Despite cutting his forehead, he continued and collected the award.
 Merryfield appeared in pantomime during Christmas of 1997 and 1998 in the father role in Beauty and the Beast at the Pavilion Theatre, Bournemouth.